ynicolehernandez/healthcare-data-analysis/README.md

 - How many patients are admitted each month for each year?
 - How do billing amounts change over time?
 - How many cases of each medical condition occurred each year?

+## Dashboard

+## Key Insights

+- [Your actual finding about patient age distribution]
+- [Your actual finding about the most common medical conditions]
+- [Your actual finding about hospital admissions]
+- [Your actual finding about billing]
+- [Your actual finding about length of stay]

+## Limitations

+- The analysis is based on the available fields in the dataset.
+- Results represent the provided dataset and may not reflect real-world healthcare populations.
+- The analysis identifies relationships and patterns but does not establish causation.